mjt91/mjt91.github.io/_posts/2024-03-09-pufo-bot-part-one.md

 There were two problems: First, you could query the api for multiple names at once.
 But often it returned the same name multiple times in the returned `json`.

 There was an ever bigger problem.
 In open sight: The site was not reliable.
-Offline.Gone.
+Offline.
+Gone.
 This posed a problem.
-Where do I get the names now from?
+Where to go and get the names now from?

 ### Opendata
 It was not possible to rely on some api so what is left was to get my hand dirty and build a data set on my own.
 Surpisingly easy were surnames.
 Quick search and I found a [file `nachnamen.txt`][nachnamen-txt] in a github rep from [HBehrens][hbehrens].
 The data is quite simple: ~10k names split by a newline `\n`.